roblaing/webgames/ricerocks/README.md

 <h3>1.
 Listeners</h3>

-RiceRocks is a game originally done as a project in Rice University's <a href="https://www.coursera.org/learn/interactive-python-1">Interactive Python</a> Mooc which I translated to JavaScript.
-It makes a good introductory example because its user input only involves four keys &mdash; space to fire missiles, left to rotate counter-clockwise, right to rotate clockwise, and up to move in the direction the spaceship is currently pointed.
+RiceRocks is a game I originally encountered in Rice University's <a href="https://www.coursera.org/learn/interactive-python-1">Interactive Python</a> Mooc which I've translated to JavaScript.
+It makes a good introductory example because its user input only involves four keys &mdash; the spacebar to fire missiles, the left arrow to rotate counter-clockwise, the right arrow to rotate clockwise, and the up arrow to move in the direction the spaceship is currently pointed.

+In JavaScript, this translates to attaching two listeners to the document object which can share a callback I've named keyListener:

 ```javascript
 document.addEventListener("keydown", keyListener);